s3rdia/qol/cran-comments.md

 Changed functionality
 * In excel_output_style() the options column_widths and row_heights now start at the first column/row instead of the beginning of the table.
+* In summarise_plus(), if summarised values should be merged back, the variables TYPE, TYPE_NR and DEPTHS are now not merged back anymore.

 Additionally
 * Added missing functions export_with_style() and get_excel_range() to the ?qol overview page.